CamdenTadhg/TBRead/project_proposal.md

 - Twilio API for text messaging
 - OpenAI for script drafts?

-## Features
+## Features: Essentials
 - Create new TBR list by importing titles from Google Books
-- Import existing TBR list from a spreadsheet
 - Schedule books on a calendar or have the system schedule books randomly for you.
 - Set up email or text reminders for key events from the calendar such as requesting the book from the library and starting reading
 - Create and join reading challenges and track your completion of the challenge
+- Maintain notes & scripts for content production

+## Features: Stretch Goals
+- Import existing TBR list from a spreadsheet
+- OpenAI connection for script drafts
 - Become "friends" with other users and challenge them to reading challenges

-- Maintain notes & scripts for content production
+## Database Schema

+## Sample of User Flow